enockniyonkuru/hospital_database/README.md

 * __Prescription__ : the candidate key is prescription_id.
 All other attributes are dependent on the candidate key.
 * __Bill__ : the candidate key is bill_no.
 All other attributes are dependent on the candidate key or on patient_id, which is a part of the primary key.
 * __Nurse__: the candidate key is nurse_id.
 All other attributes are dependent on the candidate key.

+In conclusion our relational schema is in BCNF